compose-spec/compose-spec/spec.md

    - redis
 ```

-Containers for the linked service are reachable at a hostname identical to the alias, or the service name
+Containers for the linked service MUST be reachable at a hostname identical to the alias, or the service name
 if no alias was specified.

 Links are not required to enable services to communicate - when no specific network configuration is set,
-any service MUST be able to reach any other service at that service’s name on `default` network.
+any service MUST be able to reach any other service at that service’s name on the `default` network.
 If services
-do declare networks they are attached to, `links` won't override network configuration and services not
+do declare networks they are attached to, `links` SHOULD NOT override the network configuration and services not
-attached to a shared network won't be able to communicate.
-Compose Implementations MAY NOT warn user about this
+attached to a shared network SHOULD NOT be able to communicate.
+Compose implementations MAY NOT warn the user
-configuration mismatch.
+about this configuration mismatch.

 Links also express implicit dependency between services in the same way as
 [depends_on](#depends_on), so they determine the order of service startup.